GMMTeam/GMM/GMM/README.md

 * options specified on the command line override settings from the ini file, but options not specified on the command line are still read from the provided ini file

-* if the GPU version does end with runtime errors (architecture), please try the SSE version with more threads (options: `--SSE
+* if the GPU version does end with runtime errors (maybe wrong GPU architecture?), please try the SSE version with multiple threads (options: `--SSE --numThrd n`)
---numThrd n`)

 ___